tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The primary goal of the TLS protocol is to provide privacy and data integrity between two communicating peers.
-The TLS protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
+The TLS protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocols.
 However, TLS must run over a reliable transport channel -- typically TCP {{RFC0793}}.

 There are applications that utilize UDP {{RFC0768}} as a transport and to offer communication